followmyutopia/devextreme-documentation/api-reference/50 Common/utils/validationEngine/3 Methods/validateModel(model).md

 - **brokenRules**
 	An array of broken rules.
 The structure of rule objects is described in the [validation Rules](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/) section.
 - **validators**
-	An array of dxValidator widgets that are included to the validated ViewModel.
+	An array of **Validator** widgets that are included to the validated ViewModel.
 <!--/fullDescription-->